CSCfi/csc-user-guide/docs/support/tutorials/gis/eo_guide.md

     * RADAR/LiDAR require solid background knowledge for processing and interpretation
     * Optical data is more easily interpreted and processed (and more pre-processed data is available)

+!!! default "Harmonized products"

-> If you plan to work with Sentinel-2 and Landsat 8, check also the 30 m harmonized Landsat 8 and Sentinel-2 product at [NASA](https://hls.gsfc.nasa.gov/).
+    If you plan to work with Sentinel-2 and Landsat 8, check also the 30 m harmonized Landsat 8 and Sentinel-2 product at [NASA](https://hls.gsfc.nasa.gov/).

 ## Where can I find the data?

 The best place to get the data depends on your needs: Do you want to download the data into your own processing environment or do you need a processing environment close to the data?

+!!! default "Other geospatial datasets"

-> For other geospatial vector and raster datasets, check out our [spatial dataset list on CSC research pages](https://research.csc.fi/open-gis-data#intdata3).
+    For other geospatial vector and raster datasets, check out our [spatial dataset list on CSC research pages](https://research.csc.fi/open-gis-data#intdata3).

 Below is a (uncomplete) set of services, that provide download and processing capabilities: